-- (I) Customer eligibility for the safe harbor program shall be phased in as provided in subparagraph 3412(c)(II)(B). - (II) Safe harbor design requirements.
-The following design requirements shall be included in the safe harbor tariff filing of a utility.

-- (A) Safe harbor enrollment shall be limited to the utility's LEAP participants based on the three-year phase-in schedule contained in subparagraph 3412(c)(II)(B). - (B) Payment plan proposal.
-Participant payments for electric bills rendered to safe harbor participants shall not exceed a percentage of the participant's annual income. - Percentage of income plan.
-The total payment for all electric home (i) energy under a percentage of income plan is determined based upon a percentage of the participant's annual gross household income.
-On or before March 1 of each year, the Staff of the Commission shall compute percentage-of-income plan thresholds for each percentage of the Federal Poverty Level indicated in subparts (1) and (2) of this suparagraph 3412(h)(III)(B)(i).
-For this purpose the Staff shall obtain the most recent federal poverty level for households of different sizes from the Federal Poverty Guidelines updated periodically in the Federal Register by the U.S. Department of Health and Human Services under the authority of 42 U.S.C.
-9902(2).
-On or before April 1 of each year, the Commission shall send a letter to each utility subject to these rules that sets forth the resulting current percentage-of-income plan thresholds for subparts (1), and (2) of this subparagraph 3412(h)(III)(B)(i).
-Annually following receipt of the Commission's letter, each utility shall file an advice letter revising its tariffs to be effective on or before July 1 to show the same new percentage-of-income plan thresholds. - (1) For electric accounts for which electricity is the primary heating fuel, maximum participant payments shall be set at the following percentage of income burdens: - (a) Household income at or below 75 percent of Federal Poverty Level: four percent of income. - (b) Household income exceeding 75 percent but at or below 125 percent of Federal Poverty Level: five percent of income. - (c) Household income exceeding 125 percent but at or below 185 percent of Federal Poverty Level: six percent of income. - (2) For electric accounts for which electricity is not the primary heating fuel, maximum customer payments shall be set at the following percentage of income burdens: - (a) Household income at or below 75 percent of the Federal Poverty Level: two percent of income; - (b) Household income exceeding 75 percent but at or below 125 percent of the Federal Poverty Level: two and onehalf percent of income; and - (c) Household income exceeding 125 percent but at or below 185 percent of the Federal Poverty Level: three percent of income.
+- (I) Customer eligibility for the Safe Harbor Program shall be phased in as provided in subparagraph 3412(c)(II)(A). - (II) Safe Harbor design requirements.
+The following design requirements shall be included in the Safe Harbor tariff or filing of a utility. - (A) Safe Harbor enrollment shall be limited to the utility's LEAP participants based on the three-year phase-in schedule contained in 3412 (c)(II)(A). - (B) Payment plan proposal.
+Participant payments for electric bills rendered to Safe Harbor participants shall not exceed a percentage of the Safe Harbor participant's annual income. - (i) Percentage of income plan.
+The total payment for all electric home energy under a percentage of income plan is determined based upon a percentage of the participant's annual gross household income.
+The participant's annual gross household income and household size place the participant at a particular poverty level based on federal poverty guidelines as set forth in 3412(b)(I)(A). - (1) For electric accounts for which electricity is the primary heating fuel, maximum participant payments shall be set at the following percentage of income burdens: - (a) Household income at or below 75 percent of Federal Poverty Level: four percent of income. - (b) Household income exceeding 75 percent but at or below 125 percent of Federal Poverty Level: five percent of income. - (c) Household income exceeding 125 percent but at or below 185 percent of Federal Poverty Level: six percent of income. - (2) For electric accounts for which electricity is not the primary heating fuel, maximum customer payments shall be set at the following percentage of income burdens: - (a) Household income at or below 75 percent of the Federal Poverty Level: two percent of income; - (b) Household income exceeding 75 percent but at or below 125 percent of the Federal Poverty Level: two and onehalf percent of income; and